Tpande123/Sonar-Rock-vs-Mine-Prediction/README.md

 Creating different classification models to predict whether our submarine has detected a rock or a mine in its vicinity and finding the accuracy for each of these models to see how the different models compare to one another.
 This is a Supervised Machine Learning Problem.
+The different steps involved are  ->

+1.)
+Importing the Dependencies
+2.)
+Data Processing and Data Analysis
+3.)
+Splitting Data into Training and Test data.
+4.)
+Training the different classification models.

 ## Prerequirements for the code file: -